naysw/url_shortener_server/README.md

 ## Overview

 URL shortern application, build with React (Frontend) and NestJS (Backend) MYSQL (Database).
-You can find working demo [Demo Link](https://xdea.lyr.id) here.
 If you are trying to setup on your local machine, please make sure you clone both `server` and `client` and setup correclty since we are not combine them.

 ## Installation and Setup Server